 How to Disable WordPress Comments using Plugin?

-If you wish to disable comments in your WordPress website via a plugin, we recommend “Disable Comments”.
-This plugin allows website managers to manage comments settings of posts and pages in WordPress.
+If you wish to disable comments on your WordPress website via a plugin, we recommend “Disable Comments”.
+This plugin allows website managers to manage the comments settings of posts and pages in WordPress.

 Using disable comments is very simple and close to using WordPress settings.